assaabloy-ppi/salt-channel/files/spec-salt-channel.md

     ApplicationData                <--*---->      ApplicationData

-            Figure 1: Salt Channel messages. '*' is used to mark encrypted messages.
+            Figure 1: Salt Channel messages.
+An asterisk (*) is used to indicate that a message is encrypted.

 Each peer holds a long-term signing key pair.
 The peers are assumed to know